As a reissue, available in a range of colors, including a white based multi-color.

-“Oh My Love” is not John at all, although with the extra noise added on the bootleg vinyl and due to the faithful reproduction, you could think it is.
-This is a Canadian band called The Wackers and their 1972 LP was called Hot Wacks
+“Oh My Love” is not John at all, although with the extra noise added on the bootleg vinyl and due to the faithful reproduction by the performers, you could think it is.
+This is a Canadian band called The Wackers (their 1972 LP was called Hot Wacks of all names).

 “Working Class Hero” is apparently another outfake/Frankenstein creation and “Day Tripper” is just the Jimi Hendrix Experience live on the BBC on 15 December of 1967 with no Lennon involvement at all – we remember Contraband trying to squeeze a whole album out of the assumed collaboration on DAYTRIPPER JAM around the same time.